-vtkm::cont::arg::TransportTagExecObject Simply returns the given execution object, which should be ready to load onto the device.

-vtkm::cont::arg::TransportTagArrayIn Loads data from a vtkm::cont::ArrayHandle onto the specified device using the array handle's PrepareForInput method.
+- vtkm::cont::arg::TransportTagExecObject Calls PrepareForInput on the provided object.
+The returned execution object is what is provided by PrepareForInput.
+See Chapter 29 for more information on execution objects for worklets. - vtkm::cont::arg::TransportTagArrayIn Loads data from a vtkm::cont::ArrayHandle onto the specified device using the array handle's PrepareForInput method.
 The size of the array must be the same as the input domain.
 The returned execution object is an array portal.